damianmcclure/leetchat-npm/README.md

 leetchat.receiveMessages();
 ```
 ## Information
-You cannot install this under -g or globally
+You cannot install this under -g or globally.
-make sure the example JavaScript code is in file called client.js and in same directory with leetchat.js
+Make sure the example JavaScript code is in file called client.js and in same directory with leetchat.js
 ## License
 Do What The Fuck You Want Public License
 https://spdx.org/licenses/WTFPL.html